A microsite of wot.technology · Live customer traffic on our cluster

 GDPR Article 17 right to erasure is not satisfied by a policy document that says "we delete on request."
 It is satisfied when you can prove the data is gone -- structurally, verifiably, down to the storage address.
 EU AI Act right-to-explanation is not satisfied by a log file.
 It is satisfied when the explanation is the data structure itself.

-FlowSpace is one substrate for all of it.
-DevOps writes signed thoughts.
-RevOps writes signed thoughts.
-Dashboards read signed thoughts.
-A wiki entry and a chat message land in the same graph as a build log and a sales opportunity — every item content-addressed (BLAKE3 hash — identical content always resolves to the same address, so dedup is by construction), cryptographically signed (you always know who put it there and when), and connected to its sources by because-lines (you always know why it's there and what it draws on).
+FlowSpace is one platform for all of it.
+DevOps writes signed records.
+RevOps writes signed records.
+Dashboards read signed records.
+A wiki entry and a chat message land in the same graph as a build log and a sales opportunity — every item content-addressed (BLAKE3 hash — identical content always resolves to the same address, so dedup falls out of the maths), cryptographically signed (you always know who put it there and when), and connected to its sources by because-lines (you always know why it's there and what it draws on).
 Build logs, product specs, chat transcripts, ledger rows, model weights, rendered PDFs — same primitive, same addressability, same audit.

 Built for teams that need structural data guarantees without building the plumbing themselves.

-If you're building data-intensive applications and want content-addressing, signing, and provenance by default — not as a bolt-on audit log you hope nobody inspects — this is the substrate underneath.
+If you're building data-intensive applications and want content-addressing, signing, and provenance by default — not as a bolt-on audit log you hope nobody inspects — this is the platform underneath.
 For compliance-facing businesses where GDPR Article 17 (right to erasure) and EU AI Act Article 86 (right to explanation) are current obligations, FlowSpace satisfies both structurally: revocation is a rework with valid_until, not a policy promise.
-For operators drowning in ETL sprawl, every data source plugs in via a ThoughtSchema and stemline — the next integration is a day's work, not a quarter's.
+For operators drowning in ETL sprawl, every data source plugs in via a typed schema and a reusable ingest template — the next integration is a day's work, not a quarter's.
 For AI teams, model outputs trace back to training inputs, agent actions audit step-by-step, and RAG contexts verify cryptographically.
 Same primitives, four different shapes of pain.

 What you get